Bacon Curing – a historical review.

 This re-using of the brine would turn out to become the cornerstone of the industrial revolution for bacon curing and the country credited for this development is Denmark.
 Before we get to that, we have to first look at barrel pork.

 Barrel pork was an easy way to cure pork that involved liquid brine.
-It had the benefit that it could be put in barrels, loaded onto a waggon or a ship for transport and cure in transit.
+It had the benefit that it could be put in barrels, loaded onto a wagon or a ship for transport and cure in transit.
 It also had the benefit of being stored in the cure and being safe from flies and other insects.

 In the 1800’s, this was the main way that the packing plants in the USA exported pork to England as bacon.
-There are many accounts in newspapers of the time where advice is given to the bacon producers on how to make sure that the meat arrives in England unspoilt.
+There are many accounts in newspapers of the time where advice is given to the bacon producers on how to make sure that the meat arrives in England unspoiled.
 One of the main points was the importance of using good, new wood for the barrels.

 A 1776 description is given on how barrel pork was produced.